The reductive Borel-Serre compactification as a model for unstable algebraic K-theory: Monoidal categories and actions: a lemma

 Recall Segal's classical result in which he uses edgewise subdivision to prove that the classifying space of a monoid $M$ is homeomorphic to the geometric realisation of the category $\mathscr{C}(M)$ with objects the elements of $M$ and morphisms $(a,b)\colon m\rightarrow m'$ where $a,b\in M$ such that $amb=m'$ (\cite[Proposition 2.5]{Segal73}).
 The intermediary Q-construction that we introduce is a $2$-categorical version of Segal's $\mathscr{C}(M)$ associated to a monoidal category instead of a monoid, and the comparison of the classifying space with the geometric realisation also goes through edgewise subdivision.
 The extra categorical level means, however, that we have to go through a wealth of simplicial manipulations to make the comparison.

-To ease notation, we work in greater generality and introduce a 2-categorical Q-construction $Q(M,X)$ encoding the action of a monoidal category $M$ on a category $X$, and we then compare the geometric realisation of this $2$-category with the total realisation of the simplicial category whose category of $n$-simplices is $M^n\times X$ and whose structure maps are given by the action, multiplication and projection maps.
+To ease notation, we work in greater generality and introduce a 2-categorical Q-construction $Q(M,X)$ encoding the action of a monoidal category $M$ on a category $X$, and we then compare the geometric realisation of this $2$-category with the total realisation of the simplicial category whose category of $n$-simplices is $M^n\times X$ and whose structure maps are given by the action, multiplication and projection maps (let us stress here once and for all that by a simplicial category, we mean a simplicial object in categories and \textit{not} a category enriched in simplicial sets).
 The case that we will then ultimately be interested in is the following: for a monoidal category $M$, the product $M\times M^{\otimes^{\operatorname{op}}}$ acts on $M$ by left and right multiplication, and in this case our $2$-categorical $Q$-construction generalises Segal's category, and the simplicial category $(M\times M^{\otimes^{\operatorname{op}}})^\bullet\times M$ identifies with the edgewise subdivision of the usual bar construction on $M$.

 \textbf{Outline and proof strategy.} Let $M$ be a strict monoidal category acting strictly on a category $X$ via a functor $M\times X\rightarrow X$ satisfying the necessary coherency axioms.
 We will compare various constructions which encode this action in different ways, but before we begin we sketch the outline of the section so as to make the ideas easier to follow.
 The proofs given here are straightforward but the technicalities build up as we enlarge different structures by incorporating ``redundant'' data in order to compare them, so it is easy to loose sight of the bigger picture.